California genocide: Tolowa

 In 1770 the Tolowa had a population of 1,000; their population soon dropped to 150 in 1910; this was almost entirely due to deliberate mass murder in what has been described as genocide.
-Among these killings, the Yontoket Massacre left 150 to 500 Tolowa people recorded dead.
-Because their homes had burned down, the place received the name "Burnt Ranch".
+Among these killings, the Yontoket Massacre left 150 to 600 Tolowa people recorded dead.
+Because their homes had burned down, the place received the name "Burnt Ranch."
 The Tolowa themselves date the first massacre at 1853, stating that between 450 and 600 people were killed.
 The second dated massacre at 1854 stating that about 150 people were killed.
 The Yontoket massacre decimated the cultural center of the Tolowa peoples.
-The natives from the surrounding areas would gather there for their celebrations and discussions.
+The Native people from the surrounding areas would gather there for their celebrations and discussions.
 The survivors of the massacre were forced to move to the village north of Smith's River called Howonquet.
-The slaughtering of the Tolowa people continued for some years.
+The slaughter of the Tolowa people continued for some years.
 They were seemingly always caught at their Needash celebrations.
 These massacres caused some unrest which led in part to the Rogue River Indian war.
 Many Tolowa people were incarcerated at Battery Point in 1855 to withhold them from joining an uprising led by their chief.
 In 1860, after the Chetco/Rogue River War, 600 Tolowa were forcibly relocated to Indian reservations in Oregon, including what is now known as the Siletz Reservation in the Central Coastal Range.
 Later, some were moved to the Hoopa Valley Reservation in California.
-Adding to the number of dead from the Yontoket Massacre and the Battery Point Attack are many more in the following years.
-These massacres included the Chetko Massacre with 24 dead, the Smith creek massacre with 7 dead, the Howonquet Massacre with 70 dead, the Achulet massacre with 65 dead (not including those whose bodies were left in the lake) and the Stundossun Massacre with 300 dead.
-In total, 902 Tolowa Native Americans were killed in 7 years.
-There are no records that any of the perpetrators were ever held accountable.
-This means over 90% of the entire Tolowa population was killed in deliberate massacres.
+Adding to the number of dead from the Yontoket Massacre and the Battery Point Attack, are many more in the following years.
+These massacres included the Chetco Massacre with 14 dead, the Illinois Creek massacre with 8 to 15 dead, the Howonquet Massacre with 70 dead, the Achulet massacre with 65 dead, (not including those whose bodies were left in the lake) and the Smith River Massacre(s) where hundreds may have been killed.
+Contemporary Tolowa recall the conditions of the Klamath Reservation as being reminiscent of a concentration camp.
+In 1857, desperate Tolowa organized an uprising in hopes of escaping these conditions, which led to 10-20 Tolowa being killed by the U.S. military when soldiers arrived to suppress the uprising.